sehansi-9/recipe-sharing-platform/README.md

 - **Recipe Details**: Clicking on a recipe takes you to a detailed page showing ingredients, step-by-step instructions, and a timer. ⏲️
 - **Interactive Timer**: Track your meal prep time for better kitchen management. ⏳
 - **Social Sharing**: Share your recipes on social media platforms like Twitter, Facebook, and WhatsApp. 📱
+- **Interactive Rating System**: Add your rating to your favourite recipes🌟
 - **Printable Recipes**: Easily get your favourite recipes in print format 🖨
 - **User Recipe Management**: Add, update, and delete your own recipes. 📝
 - **Local Storage**: User details, favorite meals, and personal recipes are stored in the browser's local storage. 💾